insightfinder/InsightAgent/dell_power_collector/README.md

 * `domain`: domain used to authenticate to the api endpoint
 * `userAgent`: userAgent used to connect to the api endpoint
 * `connectionUrl`: connection url for the log api endpoint
-* `maxFetchCount`: The maximum number of entries to fetch for each run.
-Set to 0 if no limit.
 * `timezone`: Timezone of the timestamp data stored in/returned by the DB.
 Note that if timezone information is not included in the data returned by the DB, then this field has to be specified.
 * `target_timestamp_timezone`: Timezone of the timestamp data to be sent and stored in InsightFinder.
 Default value is